Charts

 On entry into the [ANALYSIS] tab, the Ardexa Web App will auto-load a list of your devices on the left-hand side of the screen.

 • Select a device to start.
-If tables have been defined against your device they will auto-appear as a list of sources below the selected device.
+If data-capturing scenarios have been defined against your device they will appear as a list of sources below the selected device.

-• Select by checking one or more tables to work with.
+• Select one or more sources to analyse

-• Select from a list of available pre-defined [Field]/s to display that data in a chart.
+• Select from a list of available [Field]/s to display that data in a chart.

 Timeframe Picker